One of the most interesting Castle in Wales – take a guided discovery of our fascinating history

 This is a rectangular, south facing room, again formed out of two rooms of the early castle.
 It has a fine rococo ceiling in the smaller of the two original rooms and a plain ceiling in the other.

 The Drawing Room was once used as a meeting room by John and Charles Wesley.
-Hanging in this room are portraits of some of Sir Brooke’s ancestors, the first of whom is reputed to have come from Denmark as long ago as 870 AD.
+Hanging in this room are portraits of ancestors, the first of whom is reputed to have come from Denmark as long ago as 870 AD.

 Robert Jones III great creation was the beautiful Library.
 This is the principal room of the house.